Lemelson Foundation: Initiatives

+Here are some of their active grantees:

 Jerome and Dorothy Lemelson Center for the Study of Invention and Innovation.
 Housed within the Smithsonian's National Museum of American History, the Lemelson Center aims to document, interpret, and disseminate information about invention and innovation.
 The Center encourages inventive creativity in young people, and fosters an appreciation for the central role of invention and innovation in the history of the United States.
+It features invention-oriented exhibitions (currently Change Your Game); Spark!Lab, a hands-on invention workshop for children and families; and Inventive Minds, a gallery highlighting the invention documentation work done by the Lemelson Center.

-The Center frequently provides a multi-year focus on some aspect of how invention has influenced American society, such as its 2015 "Places of Invention" theme.
-Programs include a yearly symposium, presentations and guest speakers within and outside the National Museum of American History, and often the publication of a book detailing aspects of the topical focus.
-The center also provides free curricular material to classrooms throughout the United States; organizes traveling museum exhibitions (such as "Invention at Play"); provides research opportunities and fellowships for scholars; and finds, obtains, and processes archival collections related to invention on behalf of the museum's Archives Center.
-These collections consist of the papers and materials documenting the work of past and current American inventors.
+The Lemelson Center also hosts Innovative Lives, an in-person and virtual event series where inventors are invited to share their stories and offer insights into the invention ideation, development, and distribution process.
+The center provides free curricular material to classrooms throughout the United States; organizes traveling museum exhibitions (such as "Invention at Play"); provides research opportunities and fellowships for scholars; and finds, obtains, and processes archival collections related to invention on behalf of the museum's Archives Center.
+These collections consist of the papers and materials documenting the work of American inventors.

 The Lemelson-MIT Program.
 The Lemelson-MIT Program promotes the work of individual inventors through annual awards and competitions.
-The program awards an annual $500,000 Lemelson-MIT Prize and a series of graduate and undergraduate Lemelson-MIT National Collegiate Student Prizes in the amounts of $10,000 and $15,000.
-It also sponsors Lemelson-MIT InvenTeams, which provide direct support to high school teams of young inventors.
+It sponsors Lemelson-MIT InvenTeams, which provide direct support to high school teams of young inventors.
 The program provides funding for MIT faculty and students to work on inventions for the developing world.
-The program publishes handbooks that guide inventors in the development and marketing of their work.
+The program also offers resources to guide inventors in the development and marketing of their work, such as the Inventor Handbook.